 “The care of the earth is our most ancient, most worthy, and after all, our most pleasing responsibility.
 To cherish what remains of it and to foster its renewal is our only legitimate hope.” ~Wendell Berry

-18 acres in woods, and the other 18 acres has great southern exposure with pasture, fruit and nut trees, berries, medicinals, and vegetables, along with our home and outbuildings.
+18 acres in woods, and the other 18 acres has great southern exposure with pasture, fruit and nut trees, berries, medicinals, and vegetables, along with double wide mobile home and outbuildings.

-We are very much in love with this land that we tend: with nut and fruit orchards, berries, medicinal herbs (currently about 50 species, we’ve grown many more), annual and perennial vegetables, not to mention all the life that lives here, migrates through, and delights us with the myriad expressions of living well!
+We are very much in love with this land that we have owned and stewarded for 19 years: with nut and fruit orchards, berries, medicinal herbs (currently about 50 species, we’ve grown many more), and vegetables, not to mention all the life that lives here, migrates through, and delights us with the myriad expressions of living well!
 Our love and stewardship of place extends beyond this land to the whole living community of the unique valley in which we live: South Umpqua Watershed.

-An individual or couple would need to have financial means and experience in developing one or more of the following as part of their own livelihood:
+A couple would need to have financial means and ideally experience in developing one or more of the following as part of their own livelihood.

 ~ a small market garden